10 Things To Do Before Creating Your Next Budget

 3. Open a free checking account with free online bill pay.

 I could not manage my finances without a free checking account and free online bill pay.
-Instead of writing several checks a month, I can go online, schedule payments, and be done with paying bills in a matter of minutes.
+Instead of writing several checks a month, I can go online, schedule payments, and I can finish paying bills in a matter of minutes.
 It helps to bank with an institution that integrates with your budgeting software of choice, or one that allows you to download transactions in several different file formats.

 4. Open a savings account.

 I use an online savings account – one that allows me to quickly transfer money, via it’s transfer system, to and from my online checking account.
-(If you would prefer one account, consider an interest-bearing checking account, like the ING DIRECT Electric Orange Checking Account) You need an account where you can earn interest, while temporarily saving money for non-monthly bills / annual expenses.
+You need an account where you can earn interest, while temporarily saving money for non-monthly bills / annual expenses.
 I happen to have three accounts – a checking account at a local bank for day-to-day transactions, the Electric Orange account for online bill pay, and the online savings account for stashing cash until annual bills are due.